 Note.
 An alternative to this degree plan is the "EDAD 740 program," consisting of six two-week seminars on campus during the academic year plus one quarter of full-time residence.
-Admission by invitation of the department.
-Inquiries should be sent to the department.
+Admission by invitation of the program.
+Inquiries should be sent to the program office.